Anxiety / Depression

 The 7 Types of Anxiety and Depression

-Having seen tens of thousands of patients at the Amen Clinics, and with more than 115,000 brain scans in our database, we know that anxiety and depression are not simple disorders.
+Having seen tens of thousands of patients at the Amen Clinics, we know that anxiety and depression are not simple disorders.

 - Anxiety and depression occur together 75% of the time.